 Demolition of the gas supply area at the Indianapolis Coke Plant site was completed in August 2012.
+Current plans call for demolition work to continue through the year 2017.
 As an exact timetable for future demolition phases is developed, it will be shared with the community.

 The safety of residents living near the plant and the safety of workers at the site will again be top priorities when demolition activities resume.
 Citizens has plans in place to ensure the demolition activities will not adversely impact the local neighborhood and the environment.
-As we did during the initial demolition activity, Citizens will be working with the Indiana Department of Environmental Management to monitor air emissions and other potential environmental impacts during the demolition work.
-Below is environmental monitoring data from the gas supply area demolition:
+Citizens will be working with the Indiana Department of Environmental Management to monitor air emissions and other potential environmental impacts during the demolition work.

 Frequently Asked Questions - Demolition